grardhia/Customer-Segmentation-Analysis-Online-Retail-Dataset/README.md

 This project contains :

 1. **Dashboard (PDF)**
-   - A comprehensive dashboard developed by Microsoft Power BI to explore the dataset, covering key aspects such as customers, orders, products, and invoice dates.
+   - A comprehensive dashboard developed using Microsoft Power BI to explore the dataset, covering key aspects such as customers, orders, products, and invoice dates.
    - Includes various visualizations to help understand data patterns and trends.

 2. **Customer Segmentation Analysis (Notebook)**